-Almost everyone agrees U.S. credit and debit card security technology is outdated and needs to be changed.
-The problem, until now, was that nobody wanted to be first.
+Almost everyone agrees that U.S. credit and debit card security technology is outdated and needs to be changed.
+The problem, until now, has been that nobody wanted to be first.

 These so-called smart cards contain a tiny microprocessor chip that encrypts customer data.
 Stolen card numbers would be useless without the chip.